Junglepussy

-Shayna McHayle (born October 31, 1991), known professionally by her stage name Junglepussy, is an American rapper and actress from New York City.
+Shayna A. McHayle (born October 31, 1991), known professionally by her stage name Junglepussy, is an American rapper and actress from New York City.
 Her first mixtape Satisfaction Guaranteed was released in 2014.
-She has received recognition from different artists such as Erykah Badu and Lil' Kim.
+She has received recognition from artists such as Erykah Badu and Lil' Kim.

 Early life

 Shayna McHayle was born in East New York, Brooklyn on October 31, 1991, to a Jamaican father and a Trinidadian mother.
-After her parents got divorced, she was raised by her mother.
+After her parents divorced, she was raised by her mother.
 Her mother encouraged her to be creative, allowing her to dye her hair as a form of self-expression, and encouraged McHayle and her sisters to practice self-love.

 She started rapping in high school with a group of friends called Primp, until graduation at 16.
 After graduating she attended the Fashion Institute of Technology, until getting a job in retail and starting a YouTube channel as a pastime.

 Career

 In 2012, she released her first track as Junglepussy, "Cream Team" on YouTube, followed by "Stitches".
 In 2013, she performed alongside rapper Lil' Kim at Westway.

 In January 2014, Erykah Badu posted "Cream Team" on her Facebook and Twitter.
 On June 10, 2014, Junglepussy released her debut mixtape Satisfaction Guaranteed.
 The self-released 11 track compilation debuted on the Vice website.
 Junglepussy later released videos for the songs "Nah" and "Me" on her official YouTube channel.

 On August 20, 2015, she announced her next album would be titled Pregnant with Success, based on a lyric from "You Don't Know".
 On the same day, Junglepussy released a video for the assumed first single from the album, "Now or Later".
 The album was released on November 17, 2015.
 It was included on year-end lists by publications such as Fact, Spin, and Rolling Stone.

 On May 11, 2018, she released an album, JP3, which features guest appearances from Rico Love, Gangsta Boo, Wiki, and Quin.
 The album was leaked a day before its release.
 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, JP3 received an average score of 83, based on 6 reviews, indicating "universal acclaim".
 Vibe included it on the "25 Hip-Hop Albums by Bomb Womxn of 2018" list.
 It was nominated by the American Association of Independent Music for its 2019 indie music-celebrating Libera Awards in the category of Best Hip-Hop/Rap Album.

 She made her acting debut in the comedy film Support the Girls (2018).

 In 2020, Junglepussy released JP4, her fourth studio album, which Guardian described as "a moody blend of nu-metal, alt-rock and funk".
 NME described the record as "stunning", praising McHayle for uniting "a multitude of sounds" and "scoping multiple genres" while still producing a cohesive and enduring record".

-The album features appearances from Gangsta Boo and Ian Isiah.

-In 2022, Junglepussy released the 5 track “JP5000” project to high acclaim from publications such as Pitchfork, Metacritic, and more.